DIY AEROLITE INSTALLATION GUIDE

 In this diy aerolite guide we will tell you exactly how to install aerolite in your roof.
 Make sure you are getting the right thickness installed for your climatic region.
 Johannesburg, Pretoria and Western Cape require the 135mm aerolite to be compliant.

 If you feel like you are up to the challenge of being an aerolite installer for a day this guide will help you down the right path.
-Visit our homepage for more information on insulation products.
+More information on insulation products.

 - Safety clothing